SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

    :depth: 2

-This document describes SimPy version 2.0.
-Changes from version 1.9.1 are listed in `Appendix A0`_.
+This document describes SimPy version 2.2.
+Changes from the previous version are listed in `Appendix A0`_.

 .. note::